9 Great Tips to Crush Your Next Long-Haul Flight

 Trtl Travel Pillow

-And be sure to bring an iPad, tablet or laptop onboard because you never know how great the entertainment options will be for your long flight.
+And be sure to bring an iPad, tablet, or laptop onboard because you never know how great the entertainment options will be for your long flight.
 Just download those Netflix episodes in advance and you’re set!

-Get the full scoop on all our favorite accessories for flights.
+Get the full scoop on all our favorite accessories for flights!

 Hydrate, Hydrate, Hydrate

-We don’t need to belabor this one.
-Drink a lot of water.
-Flying at 35,000-plus feet dehydrates you, and hours of that isn’t great for your body.
-So make sure you’re constantly sipping on water, especially if you’ve been drinking other liquids that dehydrate like coffee or alcohol.
+Flying at 35,000-plus feet in a metal tube dehydrates you, and hours of that isn’t great for your body.
+So make sure you’re constantly sipping on water – especially if you’ve been drinking other liquids that dehydrate like coffee or alcohol.

 Buying an overpriced bottle at Hudson News is worth the obscene cost.
 And don’t be afraid to ask a flight attendant for a refill on your cup.
-Sure, you may have to use the bathroom a half-dozen times.
-But you’ll arrive feeling far better.
+Throw a few Liquid IV packets or another electrolyte mix into your bag to maximize your hydration.

 Pick the Right Seat, Stretch Those Legs

 All that water you’re drinking requires some smart seat selection.
-If you know you’ll be making frequent trips to the lavatory, make sure you pick an aisle seat.
-Or prepare for some unhappy neighbors.
+If you know you’ll be making frequent trips to the lavatory, make sure you pick an aisle seat … or prepare for some unhappy neighbors.

 And moving around is crucial to staying fresh and feeling better when you arrive at your final destination.
 If you’re not sleeping, get up every hour or two and take a stroll around the cabin.
 Just be sure the seatbelt light isn’t on.